heavyk/shake-sphere/glossary.md

 - *speed*: another name for *mercury* or perhaps *vulcan*
 - *traitor*: a girl dressed as a boy or a boy dressed as a girl. [the image that is conveyed is that lusty vulcan/bottom/knaves must be girls in a boy's body, and so they betray their gender]

-- *leg*: penis; and a particularly large one, at that.
+- *leg*: penis; and a particularly large one, at that. [also note how the leg extends: looks similar to getting an erection]
 - *foot*: penis; and when trying to put it into a small hole, it's like trying to shove a foot into a small sock.
 - *hand*: something that goes in a *glove*. usually a *hand* is kissed with the *lips*
 - *liege*: penis of noble *disposition*.